timetoleafs/radiodelay4bowen/index.md

 **Part One:**

 1) If you're using an external audio device, connect it to your PC via headphone jack or line/aux out to "line in" on your PC.
-Or if you're using a receiver to get OTA (over the air) radio you can connect to you PC via the TosLink or HDMI etc. Otherwise use a radio feed from the web via a web browser or an app of your choosing.
+Or if you're using a receiver to get OTA (over the air) radio you can connect to you PC via the TosLink or HDMI, etc. Otherwise you can use a radio feed from the web via a web browser or an app of your choosing.

 2) Queue up a radio broadcast to test and make sure you're getting sound through your speakers.